Monday, 08 June 2020 00:00

 Read more about Falls Prevention

-Blisters may appear as a single bubble or in a cluster.
-They can cause a lot of pain and may be filled with pus, blood, or watery serum.
-If your feet are hurting, contact one of our podiatrists of Family Foot and Ankle Care of Moriches.
+Exercising your feet regularly with the proper foot wear is a great way to prevent injuries and build strength.
+If you have any concerns about your feet, contact one of our podiatrists from Family Foot and Ankle Care of Moriches.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 Symptoms